thijsessens/sparkify_churn_prediction/README.md

 We have several of our customers leaving.
 Oh no!
 Let's try to find a way to predict them leaving before it happens.
 We will try to use machine learning classification algorithms and the data available to us to get to a solution.

 # Data
-The data contains several potentially interesting fields derived from website interaction logs.
+The 12GB dataset contains several potentially interesting fields derived from website interaction logs.

 ![web_app_image](images/schema_view.png)

 # Churn Defintion
 In our case, Churn is defined as page == "Cancellation Confirmation".

+# Metrics
+We use a variety of metrics to predict churn:
+1. daily usage
+2. 7d average usage
+3. 30d average usage
+4. averages compared to eachother